 “People checking in online will soon be asked for their weight when filling in their personal details.” he explained.
 “The heavier the passenger, the more expensive the ticket.
 We call it pay-as-you-weigh.
 All of our boarding gates will soon have weighing scales installed and passengers will have to step up onto the scales while showing their boarding pass.
 Anyone found to have lied while booking their ticket will not be allowed onto the plane and will have to waddle off home and book another flight.”

 As expected the controversial new pricing policy has outraged many people including some civil rights groups.
 Militant overweight support group The Fat Panthers held a protest march down O’Connell Street in Dublin on Saturday.
-They had intended to march to O’Connell Bridge and hold a rally there but none of the marchers managed to make it that far.
+They had intended to march to Trinity College and hold a rally there but none of the marchers managed to make it that far.